 Once it hatches, the tiny caterpillar eats (and grows) for two straight weeks.
 Then it transforms into a bright green chrysalis with beautiful golden dots on it.
 It stays in the chrysalis for two more weeks before emerging as a butterfly.

-Black swallowtail: Don’t make this one angry
+Black swallowtail: Don’t make this one scared

 When a black swallowtail caterpillar becomes frightened, it displays a scent gland that looks like a pair of horns.
 This gland releases a bad smell to drive away predators.